iBelieveCJM/Tricks-of-Semi-supervisedDeepLeanring-Pytorch/README.md

 ### To run the code:

-The script *run.sh* includes examples.
+The script *run.sh* includes some examples.
 You can try it as follow:

 ```shell
 bash run.sh [gpu_id]